ermisnetwork/ermis-chat-js-sdk/README.md

 });
 ```

-**3. Stop Listening for Events**:
+#### 3. Stop listening for Events

-It is a good practice to unregister event handlers once they are not in use anymore.
-Doing so will save you from performance degradations coming from memory leaks or even from errors and exceptions (i.e. null pointer exceptions)
+It is good practice to unregister event handlers when they are no longer in use.
+This helps prevent performance issue due to memory leaks and avoids potential errors and exceptions (i.e. null pointer exceptions)

 ```javascript
 // remove the handler from all client events